-Notably, I did have to recover from becoming cheap during my FI journey, which you can read about in my Budgets Are $exy guest post, Enjoy the Pilgrimage as Much as the Destination.
+Notably, I did have to recover from imposter syndrome and becoming cheap during my FI journey, the latter of which you can read about in my Budgets Are $exy guest post, Enjoy the Pilgrimage as Much as the Destination.

 But enough with me, what was/is your non-typical PF story or circumstance?
 Has imposter syndrome ever afflicted you?
 How does it affect your perception of yourself in the Financial Independence community or elsewhere?
 Let me know in the comments below, and as always, have a great day!